sbaik97/surfs_up/README.md

 ![December_temperature_statstistics](/resources/Dec_Temps.PNG)

-- **Compare your findings between the month of July and December.**
+### Summary and conclustions

-*Based on a comparison of precipitation and temperature between June and December from 2010 to 2017 across all observation stations, it’s possible to notice the following statistical information:*
+*Based on a comparison of precipitation and temperature between June and December from 2010 to 2017 , it’s possible to notice the following statistical information:*

  1. Over 7 years, there are 1574 precipitations occurred and 1700 temperatures  observed in June, higher than 1405 precipitations and 1517 temperatures  observed in December.
 The different (1700-1517 = 183) between two observations counts that indicate the data of Dec, 2017 not included in database.